Institute of Linguists Educational Trust (IoLET) Diploma in Translation [MODULE 1] CPD

 If you are currently studying with City, or have studied with City in the past, you can sit the Dip Trans exam at City.
 Please note that it is your responsibility to find an exam centre if you do not wish to, or are unable to, sit the exam at your teaching centre.
 You are strongly advised to ensure that they have access to an exam centre before you embark on the course.
-If you want to sit the examination outside the UK please contact British Council offices or other registered examination centres.
-A list of registered exam centres can be obtained from the Institute of Linguists' Central Examination Department.
-For further details about the examinations, please see IoLET's website.
+For further details about the examinations, including exam centres outside the UK, please see IoLET's website.

 Please note the following:

 - City University London is unable to offer word processing facilities.

 - Exam fees and exam centre fees are incurred by the Institute and by exam centres respectively.
 These fees, are not included in the course fees.